-The RHA recognises that the Truck Cartel is a key issue facing the road haulage sector at this time.
+The RHA recognises that the cartel is a key issue facing the road haulage sector at this time.
 Because of the serious abuse of competition rules by the truck manufacturers, operators will have been subject to higher costs in running their businesses for more than a decade.
-After careful consideration, the RHA announced in August 2016 to bring a collective claim before the Competition Appeal Tribunal in London to secure compensation for any person or business that purchased or leased trucks between January 1997 and January 2011 (as well as for a certain period after January 2011 until prices returned to normal competitive levels).
-The European Commission’s decision in the Truck Cartel case will prove before the Competition Appeal Tribunal that the truck manufacturers are liable for a violation of the EU competition rules and it will therefore be necessary for the RHA to show that the Truck Cartel caused operators loss and the amount of that loss.
+After careful consideration, the RHA announced in August 2016 to bring a collective claim before the Competition Appeal Tribunal in London to secure compensation for any person or business that purchased or leased trucks since January 1997.
+The European Commission’s decision in the trucks cartel case will prove before the Competition Appeal Tribunal that the truck manufacturers are liable for a violation of the EU competition rules and it will therefore be necessary for the RHA to show that the trucks cartel caused operators loss and the amount of that loss.

-The RHA will not profit from the collective claim.
+While the RHA is having its costs associated with the claim covered by the litigation funder, the RHA will not profit from the collective claim.
 Operators will be able to “stand behind” the RHA, which will front the claim on behalf of operators.
 The RHA is well aware that truck operators need to have business dealings with the manufacturers after the claim and therefore will conduct the proceedings in a measured and constructive manner.
-The claim will be run as a collective claim, meaning that many claimants will claim together at the same time.
+The claim is being run as a collective claim, meaning that many claimants will claim together at the same time.
 This brings with it a number of advantages for the claimants, including costs savings and a stronger position from which to conduct negotiations.

 The RHA has teamed up with Backhouse Jones, the leading law firm for the road haulage sector with significant litigation capability, to bring the collective claim.
 Backhouse Jones has brought in the law firm Addleshaw Goddard, which has considerable experience of large-scale and complex multi-party litigation (including competition law cases), as well as expert competition law specialists from Exchange Chambers and Brick Court, to advise on the claim.
 The legal team have worked on competition matters for organisations such as the FIA (regulatory body for Formula 1), FIFA, Google, GSK, Samsung, Sky, and UEFA.
 For more details on the RHA’s legal team, please read this document.

-The RHA has chosen a leading economic consultancy (Cornerstone Research) to assist with assessing the amount of compensation owed to operators because of the cartel.
+The RHA has chosen a leading competition economist (Dr Peter Davis from The Brattle Group ) to assess the amount of compensation owed to operators because of the cartel.

 The RHA has finalised a deal with Therium, a third-party funder, so that operators can sign up to the claim for compensation without needing to pay any of the costs of bringing the claim.
-The RHA has secured a very competitive deal.
+The RHA has secured a very competitive deal which has been approved by the Competition Appeal Tribunal as part of the Tribunal’s authorisation of the RHA to proceed with the collective claim.
 As you know, the RHA does not itself intend to profit from bringing this claim, which means that a greater amount of the compensation will go to operators.

 The RHA in bringing the claim for compensation on behalf of operators will be putting itself at risk of having to pay defendants’ costs if the case is lost.
 It is important to remember in this context, however, that liability has been established against the truck manufacturers by the European Commission’s decision and this already significantly minimises the risk.
 There are limited circumstances in which operators also might be ordered to pay costs where issues arising in the litigation apply only to an individual operator.
 The RHA has nevertheless taken significant steps to protect itself and you from needing to pay any costs by obtaining insurance cover for itself and you so that, if the case is lost, it will be the insurers who pay the other side’s costs up to the level of the amount insured.
 Operators signing up to the RHA’s case will not need to pay anything upfront for the insurance cover.